List of churches in the Diocese of London

 The Anglican Diocese of London forms part of the Province of Canterbury in England.
-Historically the diocese covered a large area north of the River Thames, and bordered the dioceses of Norwich and Lincoln to the north and west.
+Historically the diocese covered a large area north of the River Thames which included all of Essex and southern and Eastern parts of Hertfordshire, and bordered the dioceses of Norwich and Lincoln to the north and west.
 The present diocese covers 177 square miles (458 km2), and 17 London boroughs, covering most of Greater London north of the Thames and west of the River Lea.
-This area covers nearly all of the historic county of Middlesex, and includes the City of London in which lies its cathedral, St Paul's, as well as encompassing Spelthorne, formerly in Middlesex but now in Surrey.
-Essex formed part of the diocese until 1846 when it became part of the Diocese of Chelmsford.
+This area corresponds almost exactly to the historic county of Middlesex (except the South Mimms and Potters Bar area), and includes the City of London in which lies its cathedral, St Paul's, as well as encompassing Spelthorne, which is currently administered by Surrey.
+Essex formed part of the diocese until 1846; it is now part of the Diocese of Chelmsford.
 The diocese is divided into five episcopal areas, each of which (except the central one) is the particular responsibility of one of the diocese's suffragan bishops.
 It is further divided into archdeaconries and rural deaneries, as shown below.

+In the following tables APC stands for ancient parish church and MC for medieval chapel.